Corruption, like so many things in life, is in the eye of the beholder.

 As matters played out, the would-be first battle of the revolution was managed so ineptly that the question of what to do next needed never come up.
 A mix-up in coordination led to the weapons arriving in Guangzhou a day late, where they were met not by Sun’s ragtag army but by most of the city’s imperial police force.
 It turned out that the revolutionaries’ cover had been blown weeks ago in Hong Kong, whose British police force, being perfectly happy with the status quo on the mainland, had been keeping their counterparts up the Pearl River updated on the rebels’ activities ever since.
 Sensing something was amiss, Sun had tried to call off the attack at the last minute, but his message hadn’t reached those in possession of the weaponry.
 In the end, the Qing police arrested about 500 members of the plot, executing many of them in brutal fashion and nailing their bodies up around the city as a warning to others.
 Sun Yat-sen, however, escaped under the cover of darkness, to embark upon the life of a wandering principled exile, ceaselessly exhorting his countrymen to revolution from abroad, whilst pleading with the rest of the world to lend them moral, material, and financial support, subsisting all the while on the money which Charlie Soong channeled to him from Shanghai.

 His profile in the world outside China was elevated enormously in October of 1896, when he found himself at the center of an international diplomatic incident.
-In London at the time, he rather foolishly allowed himself to be lured into the vicinity of the Chinese embassy by a friendly-seeming gentleman, whereupon some of the embassy guards rushed out onto the street, seized him, and locked him up inside the building while they made arrangements to ship him back home for trial and punishment.
+Staying in London at the time, he rather foolishly allowed himself to be lured into the vicinity of the Chinese embassy there by a friendly-seeming gentleman, whereupon some of the embassy guards rushed out onto the street, seized him, and locked him up inside the building while they made arrangements to ship him back home for trial and punishment.
 He was saved from a doubtless grisly fate by a British employee at the embassy, who told journalists of his plight.
-His kidnapping on British soil being blatantly illegal, the British government intervened and freed him, and the whole affair briefly captured headlines in Britain and elsewhere.
+His kidnapping on British soil being blatantly illegal, the London police barged in and freed him, and the whole affair briefly captured headlines in Britain and elsewhere.

 Still, it must be acknowledged that the Three Principles weren’t especially deep or original as political philosophies went.
 And as a practical plotter, Sun was nothing short of a disaster; this he first demonstrated in Guangzhou and London and then proceeded to prove over and over again.
 Between 1896 and 1910, he was instrumental in planning no less than ten separate rebellions and coup attempts against the Qing, all of which failed, more often than not in downright slapstick fashion.
 Why, you might wonder, did people like Charlie, who was certainly no fool, continue to admire and support him?
 He was a genuinely inspiring orator, for one thing, whose complete commitment to his cause could not be doubted.
 And for another, there was the plain fact that he was alive and vocal, out there in the world saying things that his followers believed desperately needed to be said.
 He stood alone on his bully pulpit, and so Chinese like Charlie, nursing dreams of a better future for their country, continued to gravitate to him.
 Where else did they have to go?
 “Sun’s true art was levitation,” writes Sterling Seagrave, “and his leadership endured, like that of many famous leaders, simply because he survived while all those around him were dying.”
 The main reason he was able to survive, of course, was Charlie Soong’s burgeoning fortune, which made it possible for him to stay out of reach of the Qing authorities who so badly wanted him dead.